youneuoy/M2TWEOP-library/README.md

 ## Disclaimer

-* Do not include the project in a mod without prior permission (this is simply to kepe track of usage)
+* Do not include the project in a mod without prior permission (this is simply to keep track of usage)
 * Do not release your mod with an unreleased version of M2TWEOP

 ## Acknowledgments